RedHat-Israel/ROSE/README.md

 ## Getting started

+The following commands should be performed only once; after creating the environment you will be connecting to the same environment each time you open a new session.

 Use pipenv to create a virtual environment and to install the rest of the dependencies:

     pipenv --python /usr/local/bin/python3.7 install